Dhruv Bhagtani

 Princeton, NJ, USA

-I finished my PhD in physical oceanography in 2025 from the Climate and Fluid Physics group (supervisor: Andy Hogg), Research School of Earth Sciences, Australian National University.
-I used numerical models to understand better the interplay between winds and surface heat fluxes in driving large-scale ocean circulation, with an emphasis on gyres.
+I finished my PhD in Earth Sciences in 2025 from the Climate and Fluid Physics group (supervisor: Andy Hogg), Research School of Earth Sciences, Australian National University.
+I used numerical models to understand better the interplay between winds and air-sea heat fluxes in driving large-scale ocean circulation, with an emphasis on gyres.

-I obtained a Bachelors of Technology (with honours) degree in Ocean Engineering and Naval Architecture from the Indian Institute of Technology Madras, India in Aug 2020.
-For my honours project, I parallelised a finite-element based solver to estimate cyclone inundation in coastal regions.
+I obtained a Bachelors of Technology (with honors) degree in Ocean Engineering and Naval Architecture from the Indian Institute of Technology Madras, India in Aug 2020.
+For my honors project, I parallelised a finite-element based solver to estimate cyclone inundation in coastal regions.

 news